Ananya Birla: I practise mindfulness before stepping on stage each time

 Saif Ali Khan, who adopted the practice of yoga from his wife Kareena Kapoor, invited his 'Cocktail' heroines, Deepika Padukone and Diana Penty, to join him during his yoga sessions on the sets of his home production.
 Saif took a fancy for yoga on the sets of Tashan.
 Not only did his romance with Kareena start on the sets then, but he also managed to lose some kilos, thanks to the gruelling yoga sessions.

-Malaika Arora is 45-years-old and the mother of a 15-year-old son.
+Malaika Arora is 46-years-old and the mother of a 16-years-old son.
 Who would believe that?
 Malaika maintains her svelte figure by practising yoga regularly.

-Instructor Anshuka Parwani helps Malaika Arora get closer to her fitness goals as she combines the best of aerial yoga, aerial Pilates and aerial fitness into one power-packed hour for a full-body workout.
+Instructor Anshuka Parwani used to help Malaika Arora get closer to her fitness goals as she combines the best of aerial yoga, aerial Pilates and aerial fitness into one power-packed hour for a full-body workout.

 An ardent advocate of a healthy lifestyle, Lara Dutta too has yoga DVDs to her credit.
-She has been practising yoga for over 10 years now.
+She has been practising yoga for many years now (more than a decade).
 She started in New York during her Miss Universe days.
 She has tried different kinds of yoga from Iyengar, Ashtang and Hathayoga to Aquayoga.

 Bollywood actress-turned-columnist and interior designer Twinkle Khanna shared this adorable picture of her daughter Nitara practising yoga with her.
 Known for her wit and sense of humour, Twinkle Khanna warned the yoga guru Baba Ramdev of competition from her little one.
 She tweeted, "Baba Ramdev you have some tough competition coming your way as Baby Nitara learns all the moves #YogaFilledLife."